The simple answer is yes. However, there are important details you need to be aware of to ensure your rights are protected.

 Legal Protections for Covered Medical Care

 Under the Fair Labor Standards Act regulation 29 CFR 785.43, employees are entitled to certain protections when seeking medical attention related to a work-related injury.
 If you get hurt at work and need medical care during work hours, you should be paid for the time you spend getting that care.
+However, many employers fail to honor this requirement, and injured workers do have a hard time enforcing it, as it’s hard to find a labor lawyer willing to take on a case for what is likely limited damages.
+However, if you encounter any labor-related issues during the course of your workers’ compensation claim, our law firm has relationships with numerous stellar labor lawyers across the state, and we’d be happy to refer you to one for a consultation.

 In South Carolina, workers’ compensation follows this federal guideline, covering all authorized medical expenses related to your on-the-job injury.
-However, you must provide a work excuse to your supervisor or human resources department after each visit to a healthcare provider.
+However, you must provide a work excuse to your supervisor or the human resources department after each visit to a healthcare provider.

 Paid vs. Unpaid Doctor Visits: What’s Covered Under S.C.
 Workers Comp?